narek-dev/iMessageApp/readme.md

 npm run start
 ```

-and in the another bash
+and in another bash run this

 ```bash
 npm run ios